Polynomial approximations in a generalized Nyman-Beurling criterion: Introduction

 The Riemann hypothesis (RH) is equivalent to the Nyman-Beurling (NB) criterion, which is an approximation problem of the indicator function $\chi$ of $(0,1)$ in the space of square integrable functions on $(0,\infty)$, involving dilations of the fractional part function $\{\cdot\}$ by factors $\theta_k\in(0,1]$: \begin{theorem}[\cite{BDBLS00}] RH holds if and only if, given $\ve>0$, there exist $n \ge 1$, coefficients $c_1,\ldots,c_n \in \RR$, and $\theta_1,\ldots,\theta_n \in (0,1]$ such that

-\end{theorem} Baez-Duarte \cite{BD03} showed that it is possible to specify $\theta_k = \frac1k$ in this criterion.
+\end{theorem} B\'aez-Duarte \cite{BD03} showed that it is possible to specify $\theta_k = \frac1k$ in this criterion.
 The coefficients $(c_k)_{1\leq k\leq n}$ leading to the best approximation, then solve the linear system

-where $x=(c_1,\cdots,c_n)^T,\, b=(b_1,\cdots,b_n)^T$, with $b_k =\int_0^1 \left\{ \frac{1}{kt}\right\}dt$ and $G$ is the Gram matrix
+where $x=(c_1,\cdots,c_n)^T,\, b=(b_1,\cdots,b_n)^T$, with $\d b_k =\int_0^1 \left\{ \frac{1}{kt}\right\}dt$ and $G$ is the Gram matrix

 The computation of $G$ is possible through a formula due to Vasyunin \cite{Vas95}.
-The evaluation of the distance in (\ref{eq:NBexplicit}) may be then approximately evaluated by numerical means \cite{BDBLS00}.\\ To what extent is it possible to relax these intricate structures?
+The evaluation of the distance in (\ref{eq:NBexplicit}) may be then approximately evaluated by numerical means \cite{BDBLS00}.

+Over recent years, some research works have been devoted to the Nyman-Beurling criterion for the Riemann Hypothesis.
+For example, the articles \cite{BC13} by Bettin and Conrey, or \cite{MR15}, \cite{MR16} by Maier and Rassias aim to study cotangent sums related to this problem and present a series of relevant results.

-Recently, randomizing the $\theta_k$ has produced new characterizations and structures \cite{DH19}.
-Among others, the following generalization of the if part is obtained.
+More recently, randomizing the $\theta_k$ has produced new characterizations and structures \cite{DH21}.
+Among these, the following sufficient condition for RH is obtained.
 From now on, we write $\pE Z$ for the expectation of a random variable (r.v.) $Z$.